Ask the Expert

 What should I do if I notice abnormal changes or symptoms even after my mammogram comes back normal?

-Note: Your doctor may call you back after a baseline mammogram (a patient’s first mammogram) for additional testing because he or she has nothing to compare the mammogram to.
+Note: The radiologist may call you back after a baseline mammogram (a patient’s first mammogram) for additional testing because he or she has nothing to compare the mammogram to.
 This will also help identify changes to your breasts over time.

 If I am diagnosed with breast cancer, should my children get mammograms at an earlier age?